dragnet-org/dragnet/README.md

 We provide a set of models in `dragnet.models`.
 Each implements the `analyze` method that takes an HTML string and returns the content string.
-For example, to run our implementation of Kohlschütter et al. using link/text density trained on our data,
+For example, to run our implementation of Kohlschütter et al. trained on our data,

     from dragnet.models import kohlschuetter_model
     content = kohlschuetter_model.analyze(html_string)